Chapter 03 · What to buy

 Registrar categories — wholesale, retail, enterprise

-The market sorts cleanly into three procurement categories, each optimized for a different buyer.
+The market sorts into three categories.
 The category determines pricing, tooling, and support before any individual registrar’s feature set enters comparison.

-Wholesale registrars price domains at the registry wholesale rate plus a thin markup — typically $9 to $12 for a .com, against a wholesale of roughly $9.59.
-The UI assumes the operator knows what a nameserver record is.
-Bulk tooling is mature; API access is the default.
-Renewal pricing tracks the wholesale rate, so year-one and year-two costs are within a dollar or two.
-This is the correct category for a multi-domain sending estate.
-The operator who finds the dashboard ugly is the operator the tier is filtering out.
+Wholesale registrars price at registry wholesale plus a thin markup — typically $9 to $12 for a .com against a wholesale of about $9.59.
+The UI assumes you know what a nameserver record is.
+Bulk tooling is mature, API access is the default, and renewal pricing tracks wholesale so year-one and year-two land within a couple dollars.
+This is the correct tier for a sending estate.
+Namecheap and Porkbun are the operator defaults; Cloudflare is excellent for bulk and ridiculously cheap on renewal, but every domain ends up on the same nameservers and the same account — receivers spot the cluster instantly, so split your estate if you use it.

 Retail — high markup, strong UI, upsell-driven